prrvchr/gContactOOo/README.md

 - Driver is now registred for a new protocol: **sdbc:address:google:your_account@gmail.com**

-- The **HsqlDBDriverOOo** extension now provides the driver for accessing the HsqlDB database used by gContactOOo.
+- The [HsqlDBDriverOOo](https://github.com/prrvchr/HsqlDBDriverOOo/raw/master/HsqlDBDriverOOo.oxt) extension now provides the driver for accessing the HsqlDB database used by gContactOOo.

+- Modifying the [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py) in order to:
+    - To open and close the database at each replication.
+    - Go on hold after the last closing of the address book.
+    - Unload when closing LibreOffice / OpenOffice.

+- Possibility to open the local HsqlDB database by: Tools -> Options -> Internet -> gContactOOo -> View DataBase

 - Many other fix...

 ### What remains to be done for version 0.0.6:

-- Write the implementation Pull Change and Push Change in the new [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py) interface.
+- Make the address book locally editable with replication of changes.

-- Add new language for internationalization...
+- Add new languages for internationalization...

 - Anything welcome...